Mixtape-Sessions/Demand-Estimation/Exercises/Exercise-2/README.md

 Before and after you solve the problem, you can set `pyblp.options.verbose = True` and `pyblp.options.verbose = False`.
 Make sure that the gradient norm (the optimization problem's first-order conditions) is getting iteratively closer to zero.
 We call this "marching down the gradient" and not seeing it near the end of optimization indicates a problem.
 Since we have exactly as many parameters as moments/instruments, we're *just identified* and should also have an approximately zero objective at the optimum, so make sure you see that as well.
 At the optimum, in addition to a near-zero objective and gradient norm, the Hessian (in this case just a single value) should be positive, indicating that the optimization's second-order conditions are satisfied.
 The other columns outputted in the optimization progress have information about the inner loop, e.g. how many iterations it takes to solve it and how long this takes.

 Once you're satisfied that optimization seems to have worked well, interpret the sign of your estimated parameter in $\Pi$.
+If you've done all of the above correctly, you should get an estimate of around `0.251`.
 Can you use $\hat{\alpha}$ to interpret it in dollar terms, i.e. how much more a person with 1% higher income is willing to pay for mushyness?

 ### 3. Make sure you get the same estimate with random starting values